mehul0810/fieldradar/README.md

 ## License

 This plugin is provided as-is for convenience.
 Integrate into your project and adapt the behavior to your needs.

----

-If you want, I can also add a simple WP-CLI command and/or an AJAX-based paginated posts view next.